b-init/Chest_o_AutoHotKey_Scripts/README.md

 # Yeetus's Chest of AutoHotKey Scripts
-I just started to learn AutoHotKey and here are some scripts that I use and don't wanna lose.
+Here are some AHK scripts that I use and don't wanna lose.
 Feel free to use them for your own endeavours.